 Measuring Signal Distribution port 2

-In this measurement the signal distribution between Port 1 and Port 2 was be analysed.
+In this measurement, the signal distribution between Port 1 and Port 2 was be analyzed.
 Please note that Port 3 was terminated with 50 Ohm.

 It can be seen that the attenuation (S21 green) is almost continuously 3db.
 At 50 MHz it drops down to 4,2dB.
 The impedance matching (S11 red) is acceptable up to almost 50MHz.
 The phase (S21 blue) is constant up to 25MHz with about 10° and ending up at 34° at 50MHz.